In the spirit of the season, I thought it would be fun to round up a few of the most popular haunted locations in our area.

 Ghost hunts can be booked year-round for anyone hoping to hear strange noises and capture spirit orbs, are those semi-transparent white balls seen floating around in many photographs of the Willaim Phelps General Store.

 Ready to experience unexplained phenomenon right in your own car?
 In Yates County, if you drive your car along Route 364 to Middlesex, then turn left on South Vine Valley Road and left on Newell Road, you’ll find a big hill where your car rolls backwards up the hill.

-Look for Spike Road down the hill, stop just before the sign and leave your car in neutral to get this spooky experience.
+Look for Spook Road down the hill, stop just before the sign and leave your car in neutral to get this spooky experience.
 Legend has it the site is near an old Native American burial ground.